-- These formal comments on the proposal for a Regulation of the European Parliament and of the Council on preventing the dissemination of terrorist content online (hereinafter, 'the Proposal'), adopted by the European Commission on 12 September 2018, are issued by the EDPS in accordance with Article 57(1)(g) and 58(3)(c) of Regulation (EU) 2018/1725. - The aim of the Proposal is to establish harmonized rules for hosting service providers (hereinafter, 'HSPs') who offer their services within the Union, regardless of their place of establishment, to prevent the dissemination of terrorist content through their services and to ensure its swift removal. - The Proposal establishes a set of duties of care for HSPs and sets out various obligations for competent authorities of the Member States relating to the enforcement of the Proposal.
+- These formal comments are in reply to a consultation of the EDPS by the European Parliament on [...]
+February 2019, following a request from the Chair of the Committee on Civil Liberties, Justice and Home Affairs (LIBE), on the proposal for a Regulation of the European Parliament and of the Council on preventing the dissemination of terrorist content online (hereinafter, 'the Proposal')1, adopted by the European Commission on 12 September 2018, and are issued by the EDPS in accordance with Article 57(1)(g) and 58(3)(c) of Regulation (EU) 2018/17252. - The aim of the Proposal is to establish harmonized rules for hosting service providers (hereinafter, 'HSPs') who offer their services within the Union, regardless of their place of establishment, to prevent the dissemination of terrorist content through their services and to ensure its swift removal. - The Proposal establishes a set of duties of care for HSPs and sets out various obligations for competent authorities of the Member States relating to the enforcement of the Proposal.
 In particular, the Proposal introduces the following measures: - HSPs would have to take appropriate, reasonable and proportionate actions against the dissemination of terrorist content, in particular to protect users from terrorist content (Article 3); - HSPs would have to remove or disable access to terrorist content within one hour upon receipt of a removal order issued by a competent authority of a Member State (Article 4); - HSPs would have to assess, on the basis of referrals sent by Member States' competent authorities or by Union bodies (such as Europol) whether the content identified in the referral is in breach of the HSPs' respective terms and conditions and decide whether or not to remove that content or disable access to it (Article 5); - HSPs would have to implement proactive measures to protect their services against the dissemination of terrorist content, inter alia by using automated tools to assess the stored content (Article 6); - HSPs would have to preserve the content that has been removed and related data which are necessary for the purposes of subsequent administrative proceedings, judicial review and the prevention, detection, investigation or prosecution of terrorist offences (Article 7);